Soft Sourdough Rolls with Butter & Egg (and Video)

 • Active sourdough starter, instead of commercial yeast (get my homemade sourdough starter recipe here.)

-• Granulated sugar – I’m using white sugar, but you can use any sugar, or honey, here.
+• Granulated sugar – I’m using white sugar, but you can also use any sugar, or honey, here.

 • Egg & Butter: These two ingredients are KEY to making this dough dreamy soft, with the finished rolls cloudy puffy… No crusty rolls here! 😉